Stina Blackstenius: Senior

-Blackstenius made her senior Sweden national team debut as a 79th-minute substitute in a 1–0 UEFA Women's Euro 2017 qualifying win over Denmark on 27 October 2015, at Gamla Ullevi.
-On 8 April 2016, she scored her first senior international goal on her fifth appearance, the third goal in Sweden's 3–0 win over Slovakia in Poprad during UEFA Women's Euro 2017 qualifying.
+Blackstenius made her senior Sweden national team debut as a 79th-minute substitute in a 1–0 UEFA Euro 2017 qualifying win over Denmark on 27 October 2015, at Gamla Ullevi.
+On 8 April 2016, she scored her first senior international goal on her fifth appearance, the third goal in Sweden's 3–0 win over Slovakia in Poprad during UEFA Euro 2017 qualifying.

 In June 2016, Blackstenius was named in the Sweden squad for the 2016 Summer Olympics.
 Having appeared as a substitute against South Africa in the opening group match, Blackstenius was an unused substitute for the next two as Sweden progressed as one of the two best-ranked third place teams.
-In the quarter-final against the reigning World Cup and Olympic champions United States, she came of the bench to replace the injured Fridolina Rolfö in the 18th minute and scored in the second half to give Sweden a lead.
+In the quarter-final against the reigning World Cup and Olympic champions United States, she came off the bench to replace the injured Fridolina Rolfö in the 18th minute and scored in the second half to give Sweden a lead.
 With the game tied at 1–1, Sweden progressed following a penalty shoot-out.
 Coming on again as a substitute in the Gold Medal match, Blackstenius scored in the 67th minute to pull Sweden within one score of Germany.
 The game finished 2–1 with Sweden winning the silver medal.

 The following summer, Blackstenius was called up to the squad for Euro 2017.
 She scored in consecutive group games against Russia and Italy before Sweden were knocked out at the quarter-final stage by host nation Netherlands.

-Having helped helping Sweden qualify for the 2019 FIFA Women's World Cup with three goals, second on the team behind Kosovare Asllani, Blackstenius was selected in the final squad to travel to France.
+Having helped helping Sweden qualify for the 2019 FIFA World Cup with three goals, second on the team behind Kosovare Asllani, Blackstenius was selected in the final squad to travel to France.
 She made her World Cup debut starting the first game, a 2–0 win over Chile.
 She scored her first World Cup goal in the round of 16, the only goal in a 1–0 win over Canada.
 She scored another game winniner in the following match, a 2–1 quarter-final win over Germany, Sweden's first win against Germany in a major tournament since the 1995 World Cup.
 They lost the semi-final to Netherlands before winning the third-place match against England.